quanc/Docs/aspnet/security/authorization/policies.rst

 * A handler indicates success by calling ``context.Succeed(IAuthorizationRequirement requirement)``, passing the requirement that has been successfully validate.
 * A handler indicates failure by doing nothing at all, but other handlers for the same requirement may succeed.
-* In catastrophic cases, where you want to ensure failure even if other handlers for a requirement succeed you can call context.Fail().
+* In catastrophic cases, where you want to ensure failure even if other handlers for a requirement succeed you can call ``context.Fail()``.

 Regardless of what you call inside your handler all handlers for a requirement will be called when a policy requires the requirement.
-This allows requirements to have side effects, such as logging, which will always take place even if Fail() has been called in another handler.
+This allows requirements to have side effects, such as logging, which will always take place even if ``context.Fail()`` has been called in another handler.

 .. _security-authorization-policies-based-multiple-handlers: